bariiss/cilium-homelab/README.md

 # Talos Cilium HomeLab

 A comprehensive homelab setup for running a high-performance Kubernetes cluster using Talos OS with Cilium CNI and advanced networking features.
-This project includes router DHCP integration, L2 announcements, and ingress-nginx for production-like networking in a local environment.
+This project includes L2 announcements and ingress-nginx for production-like networking in a local environment.
+Networking is fully self-contained via a QEMU vmnet network.

 ## 🏗️ Architecture